snimu/blog/contents/mot-scaling/article.md

 *Adversarial robustness.*

 Another advantage of providing both tokens and bytes at the input is that it provides a multi-resolution input for text.
-This was my original motivation: In Ensemble Everything Everywhere (LINK), the authors show for CNNs that providing the same image at multiple resolutions to a model's input improves its adversarial robustness significantly.
+This was my original motivation: In [Ensemble Everything Everywhere](https://arxiv.org/abs/2408.05446), the authors show for CNNs that providing the same image at multiple resolutions to a model's input improves its adversarial robustness significantly.

-The best explanation for why this works that I've come across are J.D.
-Pressman's (LINK) Logos (LINK) tweets, which basically say that data implies its own generation process, and this tweet (LINK) by him where he applies the framework to Ensemble Everything Everywhere by pointing out that a process that produces an image that looks like the real thing in multiple resolutions is likely to *be* the real thing, at least more likely than something that only has to be convincing at a single resolution.
+The best explanation for why this works that I've come across are [J.D.
+Pressman](https://x.com/jd_pressman)'s [Logos tweets](https://x.com/jd_pressman/status/1918419540788297856), which basically say that data implies its own generation process, and [this tweet](https://x.com/jd_pressman/status/1856866399920295955?s=46) by him where he applies the framework to Ensemble Everything Everywhere by pointing out that a process that produces an image that looks like the real thing in multiple resolutions is likely to *be* the real thing, at least more likely than something that only has to be convincing at a single resolution.
 And important detail here is that CNNs focus strongly on the highest frequency parts of an image, and tend to neglect the low-frequenccy parts.
 In a high-resolution image, it will thus focus on very high-frequency parts, in a low-resolution image on low frequency parts.
 Therefore, even if the high-resolution image contains all the data in the low-resolution image and more, it is effectively the case that providing the image at multiple resolutions enables the model to see it more completely.

-Another perspective is that a multi-resolution image-input is similar to diffusion, which is spectral autoregression (LINK) (autoregression from low- to high-frequency parts of an image).
+Another perspective is that a multi-resolution image-input is similar to diffusion, [which is spectral autoregression](https://sander.ai/2024/09/02/spectral-autoregression.html) (autoregression from low- to high-frequency parts of an image).

 Combining tokens and bytes at the input will provide a similar effect, or at least I hope it does.